-According to the law "LME" (Law No. 2008-776 dated August 4, 2008) inteded to modernize economy, two indices can be used in order to escalate commercial rents contracts: the "Cost of Construction Index" (CCI) or, if applicable, the commercial rent index.
-Decree No. 2008-1139 of 4 November 2008 on the commercial rent index defines the activities involved and the procedures for calculating and publishing the index.
+Three indices can be used in order to escalate commercial rents contracts: the "Cost of Construction Index" (CCI) or, if they are applicable, the commercial rent index (commercial and craft activities) or the tertiary activities rent index (non commercial activities).
+Code of trade (articles L145-33 and L145-34) modified by law No. 2001-1168 of December 11th, 2001 art.
+33 V on cost of construction index, decree No. 2008-1139 of 4 November 2008 on the commercial rent index and decree No. 2011-2028 of 29 December 2011 on tertiary activities rent index defines the activities involved and the procedures for calculating and publishing the index.

-Evolutions of CCI can be compared or reconciled with indicators of cost of production factors, such as BT01, achieved each month and published in the Journal Officiel by the Ministry of Ecology, Energy, Development sustainable and Sea.
+Evolutions of CCI can be compared or reconciled with indicators of cost of production factors, such as BT01, achieved each month and published in the Journal Officiel by the Ministry of Ecology, Development sustainable and Energy.
 Moreover, as regards the maintenance and improvement of housing, "IPEA" price indices are produced each quarter by the same Ministry and published in the collection "Facts & Figures" of the "General Commissioner for Sustainable Development".